 Why Do People Use Display Advertising Networks?

 There’s been a lot of hesitation towards accessing Google’s Display Network.
-That said, professionals such as Sergey Rusak and Many Search Strategist consider impressions to be paramount in the digital marketing world.
+That said, professionals such as Sergey Rusak and Many Search strategists consider impressions to be paramount in the digital marketing world.
 To him, display advertising is the new “local newspaper or a highway billboard.”
 Fortunately, today’s advertisers don’t need to spend thousands of dollars.
 They can promote their brand, avoid expensive fees and use technologies similar to Google’s Display Network.

 Remarketing with Online Display Advertising